arcus/education_modules/.github/ISSUE_TEMPLATE/qa-for-standard-modules.md

   * [ ] author name
   * [ ] email
   * [ ] module version number of at least 1.0.0 if first public version or if this is an update then an [appropriately incremented version number](versioning_guidelines.md)
-  * module_type should be standard
+  * [ ] current_version_description is a short, present-tense text fragment without bullets, and gives a learner-centric quick overview of version changes from the learner perspective
-  * [ ] module_template_version number is up to date with the [current standard module template](https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/standard_module_template.md) -- if not, the module should be brought in line with any changes that have occurred to the module template before continuing with QA
+  * [ ] docs_version number replaces the former module_template_version number, and it is up to date with the current [docs.md](https://raw.githubusercontent.com/arcus/education_modules/main/docs.md) -- if not, the module should be brought in line with any changes that have occurred to the docs.md standard before continuing with QA
   * [ ] language
   * [ ] narrator
   * [ ] comment appropriately filled out
   * [ ] long_description appropriately filled out
-  * [ ] estimated_time_in_minutes appropriately filled out
-  * [ ] r_file appropriately filled out, if this module uses binder for an interactive rmd file
-  * [ ] prerequisites appropriately filled out
   * [ ] learning_objectives appropriately filled out
+  * [ ] version_history contains 1-3 past versions with bulleted links to commit-specific documents, unless this is an initial version of a module, in which case version_history can be empty.
-  * [ ] import link provided to the macros module (`import: https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/module_macros.md`)
+  * [ ] imports macros (currently this line should read `import: https://raw.githubusercontent.com/arcus/education_modules/main/_module_templates/macros.md`)
 * [ ] Title is the first line after the end of the YAML
   * [ ] only level-1 header in the entire document.
-* [ ] Overview section immediately following title, and generated via the @overview macro rather than being written out explicitly in the text file.
+* [ ] Overview section immediately following Title, using the `@overview` macro
 * [ ] All sections following Overview have content (no pages with just header and no additional text / media material).
 * [ ] All quizzes start with a level 2 or 3 header.
 If there is only one quiz in the module, it is labelled "Quiz", or if there are multiple, each header is structured as "Quiz: label" where "label" is a short (~ 1-2 words) description of the content covered in the question(s).
 E.g., "Quiz: Scatterplots"
-* [ ] Educational content ends with a section of additional resources
+* [ ] Educational content ends with a section of additional resources, both ours and outside sources
-* [ ] Final section is Feedback, which is generated via the @feedback macro
+* [ ] Final section is Feedback, using the @feedback macro

 ## Module Content